jonwhittlestone/words/_posts/2021-02-07-book-notes-no-rules-rules-netflix.md

 ### 2. Say what you really think (with positive intent)

-- with candour, high performers will become outstanding performers .
+- With candour, high performers will become outstanding performers .
 Frequent candid feedback exponentially magnifies the speed and effectiveness of your work force

 - Set the stage for candour by building feedback moments into your regular meetings
 - Coach your employees to give and receive feedback effectively following the 4A guidelines (live) (Give) )
-  - Aim to Assist
+  - Aim to Assist (Giving)
-  - Actionable
+  - Actionable (Giving)
   - Appreciate (Receiving)
-  - Accept or Discard (Received
+  - Accept or Discard (Receiving)

 - As a leader solicit feedback regularly and respond with belonging cues when you receive
  - Get rid of jerks as you instill a culture of candour